A night terror,

 To avoid night

-, make sure your baby does not get overtired:
+terrors, make sure your baby doesn't get overtired:

 fatigue is an important trigger.